-- May not be updated regularly: Regulators adopted circuit breakers in 1988, and nearly a decade had passed before they were first triggered in 1997.
+- May not be updated regularly: Regulators adopted circuit breakers in 1988, and nearly a decade passed before they were first triggered in 1997.
 Then, more than two decades later, in 2020, the regulators halted the market again.
 As market conditions change, it’s possible that circuit breakers may not always evolve to keep up.

 - Circuit breakers were adopted after the stock market crash of 1987, known as Black Monday.
-They’ve been triggered on five different occasions since then—four of those occasions were in March 2020.
+They’ve been triggered on five occasions since then—four of those occasions were in March 2020.

 - Circuit breakers are meant to prevent panic selling and give investors and analysts the opportunity, with cooler heads, to figure out what is happening with the market.